w3f/polguard/packages/config/MONITORS.md

 # Monitors & Handlers Reference

-This document provides a comprehensive reference of all monitors and handlers available in the Monitoring Platform.

-## Overview

 The platform includes several specialized monitors, each responsible for tracking different aspects of blockchain networks:

 - **Staking Monitor**: Tracks validator activities, commission rates, staking parameters